ahoog42/ios-triage/README.md

 There's quite a bit to do in the future.
 Also note that I used this project to teach myself nodejs so there's quite a bit of cruft in the code.

 * Move to a database backend
+* Create docker container to remove dependencies and perhaps run on Windows
 * Download iOS apps via iTunes and perform additional static analysis
 * Integrate third-party data sources
 * Allow upload and then comparision of non-PII data to crowsource our efforts